kannanjayachandran/Full-Stack-Development/01 Introduction to Web Development/Readme.md

 > In modern browsers both can be done from the same input field (Omni-box).

-When we type the first character in the **URL bar**, the keyboard would send an [interrupt](https://en.wikipedia.org/wiki/Interrupt) and the browser would receive an event.
+When we enter the first character in the **URL bar**, the keyboard would send an [interrupt](https://en.wikipedia.org/wiki/Interrupt) and the browser would receive an event.
 Then depending on factors like _search history, bookmarks, private/incognito mode, cookies_, etc. the browser would then show the suggestions.

 > Browsers uses various techniques to identify whether a given input is a URL or a search query.
 Like checking for particular keywords, checking for the presence of a protocol, etc.